Paul Robinson (Neighbours): Characterisation

+In a 2022 The Sydney Morning Herald feature, Dennis branded Paul as "Australia’s longest-running TV villain."
+He wrote that playing Paul had been "one of the greatest privileges" of his life.
+He reflected that had someone told him in 1985 he would still be playing Paul in 2022, he would have "laughed maniacally".
+He added that Paul was "possibly the best loved and longest serving villain in Oz television history."
+He noted that Paul was once dubbed "The Junior JR" which he wore "as a bit of a badge".
+Dennis believed that playing a "dastardly character" like Paul would normally create real life challenges but "rather than booing, hissing and stone throwing", he was greeted with "legend" status.
+Dennis reminisced that Paul has many "nefarious deeds" to his history such as poisonings, arson, murder and various other crimes.
+He added that with his seven marriages, Paul "is the villain we all love to hate."

 Relationships

 Paul enjoyed a relationship with Terry, he believed he really loved her.
 She tried to defraud him and later kill him.
 These events had a knock on effect which plagued his relationship with Gail raising many trust issues.
 He has been described as "unlucky in love" during his early years in the serial.

 During an interview with entertainment website Digital Spy Dennis discussed Paul's later relationships in depth.
 Paul's relationship with Lyn Scully (Janet Andrewartha) was short lived: he mistreated her but ultimately, in a twist for the character, he did the right thing.
 Dennis describes this as: "The Lyn story was quite sincere, but he had the good sense on the day of the wedding to tell her that he was no good.
 So he obviously cared about Lyn, but then she came back and haunted him."
 His relationship with Rebecca Napier (Jane Hall) at times can be fiery, of this Dennis said: "I want to see Paul and Rebecca be like Angie and Dirty Den.
 I think Rebecca is capable of that.
 She plays a fiery character and is a very strong.
 Paul needs somebody who is absolutely there for him and adores him, but will take no shit from him and stand up and fight as hard as she does."

 Paul's relationship with his children is often non-conventional, however he has a close bond with his daughter Elle Robinson (Pippa Black), Dennis describes this, adding: "(She's 'a chip off the old block') and even though Elle annoys Paul sometimes, they are always there for each other.
 Paul adores his daughter and I think it works both ways."